Except for a BIG difference…

 Sometimes decodable books go along a specific phonics program you may be following, sometimes decodable books are sold separately.

-Why to use decodable books?
-Why are they so important?
+Why should you use decodable books?

 Apart from being a great tool for practicing phonics and making the rules stick, there’s a sense of real accomplishment when your child is able to read a book by himself/herself!